digital-auto/playground-plugins/documentation/landing.ai_v2.0/landingai_documentation.md

   <img src="./img/FinalDashboard1.jpg" alt="Final Dashboard" width="700">

 - To test your setup:
-  1. Click the **Upload** button to upload a local image.
+  1. Click the start button to run your prototype.
-  2. Click **Submit** to send the image to the AI model.
+  2. Click the **Upload Image** button to upload a local image.
   3. After a few seconds, the AI inference result from **Landing.ai** will be displayed on the right side of the dashboard.
+  4. The AI inference will trigger the actions of other widgets according to the logic you program on Dashboard.

 With this, your first AI-powered prototype is successfully deployed and ready for use in **digital.auto Playground**! 🚀